The Science of Tajweed & The Definition Of Tajweed

 We have been ordered to read the Holy Quran using the

-Arabs tones and voices, which is to read with natural
+Arab tones and voices, which are to be read with natural

 temperament and intuitive as they had been formed.

-For more information and enlightenment, please read to my
+For more information and enlightenment, please read my

 book titled: